-The HSC is an internationally recognised credential which provides a strong foundation for post school life.
-Whether you pursue tertiary qualifications, vocational training or move directly into the workforce, the HSC qualification will equip you with the necessary skills and knowledge to make a meaningful contribution to your chosen field.
+The Higher School Certificate is the highest level of attainment that school students can achieve in NSW and is an internationally recognised credential that provides students with strong foundations for post-school life.
+Whether students pursue tertiary qualifications, vocational training or move directly into the workforce, the Higher School Certificate will provide students with the necessary skills and knowledge to make a meaningful contribution to your chosen field.